 APA is a founding member of Global Planners Network, a network of national planning associations that share planning ideas, approaches, and good practices and thereby build the capacities for planning across the globe.
 APA remains engaged with UN-HABITAT's World Urban Campaign, an international effort to raise awareness about the challenges of global urbanization.

 APA continues to remain involved in the Energy and Climate Partnership of the Americas (ECPA), a multi-national effort funded by the Department of State aiming to mitigate the effects of climate change across the western hemisphere.

 National Planning Conference

-In Atlanta in April 2014, the National Planning Conference will include a Sustaining Places Symposium.
-It will highlight the work of the APA's Board task force on sustainability and the comprehensive plan and include sessions on the best of contemporary community and sustainability planning.
+In Atlanta in 2014, the National Planning Conference included a Sustaining Places Symposium.
+It highlighted the work of the APA's Board task force on sustainability and the comprehensive plan and include sessions on the best of contemporary community and sustainability planning.

 Federal Policy & Program Briefing

-The 2013 Federal Policy & Program Briefing Opening Keynote, "Planning for Urban America," looks at the broad policy changes needed to move toward a more prosperous, sustainable, and equitable future.
-Another session looks at capitalizing on green infrastructure.
+The 2013 Federal Policy & Program Briefing Opening Keynote, "Planning for Urban America," looked at the broad policy changes needed to move toward a more prosperous, sustainable, and equitable future.

 The 2013 L'Enfant Lecture focused on coastal planning, floods, and hard and soft approaches to hazard mitigation in the Netherlands.
 The address, delivered by Renée Jones-Bos, was given in conjunction with APA's Study Tour to the Netherlands.